-How to Store Raw Honey after Opening
+How to Store Raw Honey After Opening

 Raw honey is that which has not been super-filtered, processed or heated.
-It can have been extracted using a honey extractor and sieved without application of pressure.
+It can have been extracted using a honey extractor and sieved without the application of pressure.
 Raw honey is unique every year due to differences in the flowers that bloom.
-Beekeepers sell raw honey as ‘table honey’ in some of their branding and labeling.
+Beekeepers sell raw honey as ‘table honey’ in some of their branding and labelling.
 Lovers of raw honey who cannot keep bees should find a reliable beekeeper that sells it.
 Honey in its raw form has little moisture content and is very hygroscopic.
 It attracts water and can ferment as a result.
 You need to store raw honey properly once you open the container.

 Using Airtight Containers

 Raw honey containers may be glass or plastic.
 They should be sealable and not allow water or air into the container.
-Raw honey storage and use follows the same basic principles.
+Raw honey storage and use follow the same basic principles.
 After opening containers of raw honey, scoop out what you need and seal the container again.
 Minimum exposure of honey to air reduces the amount of moisture that the honey can absorb from the air’s humidity.
 It also prevents harmful yeasts from settling on the honey and fermenting it.
 The honey should be kept in a cool, dry place to slow down any fermentation.
 You should also use up the contents of an opened raw honey container as soon as you can.

 Avoid opening more than one container of your raw honey at a time.
 Opening more than one container exposes the honey to a greater risk of going bad.
 When you are done with one container, you may open another.
-It is also advisable to use wide mouth jars and containers for raw honey storage.
+It is also advisable to use wide-mouth jars and containers for raw honey storage.
 These allow for easy scooping of honey when you want to use some.
 There are many sealable plastic and glass jars available for honey storage.
 Buy a number of these containers for your honey storage needs.